OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 For this, companies can consider building an open source website.
 You can check the details in "[Open Source Compliance Artifact Storage](../4-tool/#6-open-source-compliance-artifact-storage)".

-## 2. Open Source Security Vulnerability Response Process
+## 2. Open Source Security Vulnerability Process

 Companies must perform activities for security assurance, such as detecting and resolving open source security vulnerabilities, while developing products/services.